Yibizo/Software-Requirements/README.md

     - ??

 ## Non-functional Requirements
+- The database must register user actions and progress within the videogame
+- The videogame must have at least one overworld, with one final boss
+- The videogame must be hosted within a webpage
-Non-functional requirements are restrictions on the system or the development process.
+- The webpage must display user data with high precision Non-functional requirements are restrictions on the system or the development process.
 Non-functional requirements can be more critical than functional ones.
 If they are not met, the system is useless!

 # Screens